mohitpai/journey-optimizer.en/help/using/building-journeys/about-journey-activities.md

 ![](assets/journey-action-label.png)

+>[!NOTE]
+>
+>For some activities, their ID is also visible in the pane.
+This ID can be used in reporting as a more stable key than the label, which can change.

 ### Manage the advanced parameters {#advanced-parameters}

 Most activities display a number of advanced and/or technical parameters that you cannot modify.